 Algorithm

-Electricity Impact (kWh) = (ESCpre) X 0.17
+Energy Savings (kWh/yr) = (ESCpre) X 0.17

-Peak Demand Impact (kW) = (Capy/EER X 1000) X HP CF X DSF
+Peak Demand Savings (kW) = (Capy/EER X 1000) X HP CF X DSF

 Other “Custom” Measures

 In addition to the typical measures for which savings algorithms have been developed, it is assumed that there will be niche opportunities that should be identified and addressed.
 The savings for these custom measures will be reported based on the individual calculations supplied with the reporting.
 As necessary the program working group will develop specific guidelines for frequent custom measures for use in reporting and contractor tracking.